 ●CEMS Courses (45 ECTS):

 Students must pass CEMS Courses accounting for 45 ECTS credits in the MIM Programme.
 During Term 1, students have to successfully complete a CEMS Course in the field of “Global Strategy”.
-During Term 2, similarly, students have to successfully complete a CEMS Course in the field of “Global Leadership”.
+During Term 2, similarly, students have to successfully complete a CEMS Course in the field of “Global Leadership”, and "Hard Skills courses" in Term 1 & 2.
 These specified courses are offered exclusively to CEMS students.

 ●Business Project (15 ECTS):